 The Master of Business Administration (MBA) program at Clayton State University is designed for working professionals who are seeking to move their careers to the next level and beyond.
 It is a fast-track 20-month program designed for busy executives whose time is already at a premium.
-Classes meet every other weekend during fall, spring and summer terms and include a five-day mini-mester course that is offered at the beginning of each cohort.
-On-line course components are utilized to strengthen students' technology skills and to help students use their time effectively.
+Classes meet weeknights or weekends during fall, spring and summer terms and include a five-day mini-mester